x

 About Jamie

 Jamie was diagnosed with a cancerous metastatic midbrain Germinoma in 2020 at the age of 14.
 Following his diagnosis, he had a VP shunt inserted due to reoccurring life-threatening hydrocephalus, and treatment at the Proton Beam Radiotherapy Centre @ Christies in Manchester.
 Jamie’s tumour affected his pituitary gland, so he has no signal from his brain to his endocrine system.
 It also affected his optic nerve and eyes which led to vision problems, and issues with his balance.
 For Jamie the worst of his resulting conditions was deep fatigue.
 He found returning to school a difficult time.
 He was moved down a year, and lost all his original friends.
-Jamie is keen to share his brain tumour story to help others facing a similar diagnosis.
+Jamie is keen to share his brain tumour experience to help others facing a similar diagnosis.

 Connor